-The round-up: Brisbane’s best pizza joints
+The round-up: savour a slice or two from Brisbane’s best pizza joints

 No meal is as versatile as pizza – it can cater to nearly any diet and taste and is easily made at home.
 Meat, cheese, sauce, vegetables, meat, seafood, cheese, meat – if you can dream it, your pizza can have it.
 Everyone has an opinion of where the best pizza in Brisbane can be found, so instead of simply adding our two cents to the definitive conversation, we decided to compile a list of the spots that do pizza exceptionally well.
 Check out the list below and then have yourself a pizza party!

 Julius Pizzeria, South Brisbane: Fish Lane has steadily established itself as one of Brisbane’s best dining districts thanks to some terrific eat and drink spots and mainstay Julius Pizzeria doesn’t disappoint.
 Relax in an intimate atmosphere and sample of the best white- and red-based pizzas in town, washed down with an Aperol Spritz.
 Need a suggestion?
 Red-base pizza lovers will adore the salsiccia, featuring tomato, chilli, mozzarella, provolone, pork-and-fennel sausage and rocket.
 As for the bianche fans, try the tartufo with mozzarella, smoked bacon, portobello mushrooms, stracchino and truffle paste.